-A potential audience of over 220,000 students are registered to watch our broadcast of Macbeth on 26 April.
+A potential audience of over 220,000 students are registered to watch our broadcast of Macbeth on Thursday (26 April).

-The play will be broadcast to schools around the country on 26 April, along with student activities and a live Q&A with our actors.
+The play will be broadcast free to schools around the country on 26 April, along with student activities and a live Q&A with our actors.

 Students will see the play and take part in activities and live Q&As with the actors.
 To make the play more accessible, it is split into three parts for this performance, with a BSL interpreted version available for students with hearing impairments.

 Schools also had the chance to book a special one-hour introductory session to the play, where one of our Education Associate Practitioners will be joined by actors to explore key scenes, themes and characters ahead of the broadcast.